code-dot-org/code-dot-org/pegasus/emails/2-11-recruitment-new-york.md

 ---
 from: 'Hadi Partovi <hadi_partovi@code.org>'
-subject: "Bring computer science into your Arizona classroom"
+subject: "Bring computer science into your New York classroom"
 ---

-Arizona educator,
+New York area educator,

-Code.org has partnered with districts in Arizona to bring computer science to your students, at all K-12 levels.
+Code.org has partnered with districts in New York and surrounding areas to bring computer science to your students, at all K-12 levels.

 You *don’t* need any prior exposure to computer science to participate.
 If you’re curious about technology and want the skills to teach computer science to your students, you’ll get everything you need with high-quality professional learning — at no cost to you or your school.